 Chocolate Coconut Pecan Pie is a “truth” in my house.
 And, the truth is: My family doesn’t care what else is on the table at Christmas or Thanksgiving, as long as this pie is there.

 This pie.
 THIS pie.
-It really is THAT GOOD!
-I’ve been making it since 2001, when I saw a version of it in the November issue of Bon Apetit.
+It really is EVERYTHING a pie should be.
+I’ve been making it since 2001, when I saw a version of it in the November issue of Bon Appetit.
+(I realize that for some of you, that’s most of your life!)
 It’s been on my Thanksgiving and sometimes Christmas table ever since.
 Of course I’ve made a few several changes.
 But, every holiday, my son swears this is the dessert he wants for his Birthday!
 Let me just repeat: It’s THAT GOOD!

-The barely sweet chocolate crust holds an ooey-gooey mapley-flavored pecan pie infused with puddles of bittersweet chocolate, bits of coconut, and roasty, salty pecans.
+The barely sweet cocoa crust holds an ooey-gooey caramelly-flavored pecan pie infused with puddles of bittersweet chocolate, bits of coconut, and roasty, salty pecans.
 And here’s the deal.
 Strangely, I don’t really care for regular Pecan pie, but this pie?
-Yes yes yes!
-Those who know me well would say it’s the ample amount of gooey bittersweet chocolate that does the trick for me.
+Yes yes yes – any day, any time.
+Those who know me well would say it’s the ample amount of bittersweet chocolate embedded in the syrupy, gooey caramelly filling that does the trick for me.
 (They know me so well.)
-But it’s also the toned down sweetness and nice salty note from the salted pecans.
+But it’s also the toned down sweetness from traditional Pecan Pie, and a nice salty note from the roasted pecans.
 And, you? ….
 Is there even a question whether YOU need to make this?

 So, if you’re looking for a festive dessert for the holiday season that everyone will LOVE, this pie is for you!
 Enjoy!